Oba Carr

 Oba Diallo Carr (born May 11, 1972) is an American former professional boxer.
 A product of trainer Emanuel Steward's Kronk Gym in Detroit, he fought three times unsuccessfully for a welterweight world title.

 Professional career

-Among Carr's losses are three to then reigning welterweight champions Ike Quartey, Félix Trinidad and Oscar De La Hoya (by 11th round TKO on May 22, 1999 for the WBC Welterweight Championship).
+Among Carr's losses are three to then reigning welterweight champions Ike Quartey, Félix Trinidad and Oscar De La Hoya (by 11th-round TKO on May 22, 1999, for the WBC Welterweight Championship).

+Personal life

 Carr can no longer walk as a result of the blows he took to the head during his boxing career and uses a wheelchair.